<< back to newsletter home

 These very informative audio CD's (4 discs) also offer candid, warm and casual conversation between two maestros and friends.

-In the Tunes section you will notice three versions of My Funny Valentine.
+In the Tunes section youwill notice three versions of My Funny Valentine.
 Two versions have been posted on the website for some time now, so we decided to add the third and final version of Ted’s arrangements.
 This will give you the ability to make comparisons and choose the version of your personal preference.
 Or perhaps learn all three, mix and match!
 For your convenience, and because Paul is so conscientious, thorough, and truly cares about making the learning process as accessible as possible, he has included a page of comments and explanations.
 What an exemplary person Paul is indeed!

 CHECK OUT the "Special Recording Session" video on Youtube